amscad/vim/README.md

 project-specific customizations.

 To install the necessary bundles:

- * vim +PluginInstall +qall # or run :PluginInstall within Vim
+ * vim +PlugInstall +qall # or run :PlugInstall within Vim

-To upgrade bundles to their latest version, use the bang version:
+To upgrade bundles to their latest version, use:
- * vim +PluginInstall! +qall # or run :PluginInstall! within Vim
+ * vim +PlugUpdate # or run :PlugUpdate within Vim

+To remove unused plugins, use:
+ * PlugClean[!]
+the bang version will clean without promting

+To check the status of the plugins, use:
+ * PlugStatus

+Please refer to the vim-plug github readme for more details